Ko0ler/ODG_website/README.md

 # ODG_website

-Welcome to my website!
-This is a portfolio website that showcases my projects and accomplishments as a developer, designer, and creative professional.
-I study in networking and security at university, and i'm learning sofware engineering and web development with side projects
+This portfolio website showcases my projects and accomplishments as an Infosec student.
+I'm studying general IT and offensive security, and doing side projects to improve myself.

 ## Pages